George Radwanski

+George Radwanski (February 28, 1947 – September 18, 2014) was a Canadian public servant, policy adviser, journalist and author.
+He was the editor of The Toronto Star in the early 1980s.
+After he stepped away from journalism, he authored an influential report on Ontario's secondary education system in 1988 that recommended "destreaming" high schools.
+He subsequently authored an influential report on Canada Post that recommended not to privatize it in 1996.
+He was appointed by Prime Minister Jean Chretien to be the Privacy Commissioner of Canada at the turn of the 21st century.
+He resigned in 2003 after a scandal about how he managed spending in his office.
+He was charged with fraud for his office spending, but was exonerated in 2009 of all charges.
+He died in 2014.

 Journalism

 In 1965 he began working as a reporter for the Montreal Gazette subsequently becoming a columnist, associate editor and national affairs columnist for the paper.
 He then moved to the Financial Times of Canada where he worked as the national affairs columnist and Ottawa editor.
 In the late 1970s he went to the Toronto Star where he served as editorial page editor and then editor-in-chief.

 In his journalism career, Radwanski won two National Newspaper Awards for editorial writing.
-In 1971, he published No Mandate But Terror with Kendal Windeyer, an account of the October Crisis.
-In 1978, he published Trudeau, a best-selling political biography of then-Prime Minister Pierre Elliot Trudeau.
+In 1971, Simon & Schuster published his and Kendal Windeyer's paperback book No Mandate But Terror, an account of the October Crisis.
+Macmillan of Canada published his best-selling non-fiction book,Trudeau, in 1978.
+It was a political biography of then-Prime Minister Pierre Elliot Trudeau.

+Post-journalism career

 Radwanski Report

-Radwanski resigned from the Star in 1985 and accepted an appointment by Ontario Premier David Peterson to head up an inquiry for the Ministry of Education into Ontario's drop-out report.
+Radwanski resigned from the Star in June 1985.
+In 1987 he accepted an appointment by Ontario Premier David Peterson to head up an inquiry for the Ministry of Education into Ontario's secondary school drop-out problem.

-Radwanski's findings were published in 1987 as the Ontario Study of the Relevance of Education, and the Issue of Dropouts commonly known as the Radwanski Report.
-Radwanski concluded that the education system had become irrelevant due to the economy's shift from manufacturing to services.
+Radwanski's findings were published on February 15, 1988, as the Ontario Study of the Relevance of Education, and the Issue of Dropouts commonly known as the Radwanski Report.
+Radwanski concluded that the education system had become irrelevant due to the economy's shift from the manufacturing sector to services sector.
 He found that students were uninterested in what they were being taught and did not gain the skills and knowledge necessary to succeed in a modern economy.

 He issued a series of recommendations including the implementation of early childhood education, standardized testing, "destreaming" of high schools, an "outcome-based" education and the replacement of the credit system with a common core curriculum.

 Several of his recommendations were taken up by subsequent governments including destreaming in grade nine (though not later), an outcomes-based curriculum in grades 1 to 9 and standardized testing at various levels.